 It is time for the U.S. Senate to fulfill its constitutional duties.
 It is time to schedule the confirmation vote for Ric Grenell, and to promptly process the nomination of Mike Pompeo.

-As we apply maximum pressure to Capitol Hill to confirm the new Secretary of State and fill critical diplomatic vacancies, we urgently need your support.
-Every gift will be DOUBLED today.
-Have your gift doubled through our Matching Challenge.
+As we apply maximum pressure on Capitol Hill to confirm critical diplomatic vacancies, we urgently need your support.
+Chip in $5 or more today.

 The framers of our Constitution wisely adopted the practice, utilized by many governments since Biblical times, of mandating that a census be regularly taken to count the citizen and non-citizen populations, and obtain other useful information.
 The relevant Constitutional clause leaves the details...